nextstrain/ncov/narratives/ncov_sit-rep_2020-04-17.md

 * The outbreak in California is related to both nearby Washington State and distant New York.
 * The Midwest outbreak is heterogeneous and is the result of many independent introductions.
 * Ongoing outbreaks in Utah and Idaho are closely related.
 * The decisions made by each state profoundly impacts the fate of the others.
-"Liberating" any state safely will require coordinated containment, with all states acting to protect each other.
+Safely easing restrictions in any state will require coordinated containment, with all states acting to protect each other.

 ```